 Author: Andras Laszlo – own translation from Hungarian

-If we adhere to the traditional world-view and world-conception we must follow a fundamentally different approach to man, state and society than the approach that is taken by current conceptions and views that examine (if they do at all) this trinity separately or in their relationships.
+If we adhere to the traditional world-view and world-conception we must follow a fundamentally different approach to man, state and society than the approach taken by current conceptions and views that examine (if they do at all) this trinity separately or in their relationships.

-The traditional world-view – which is a world view based on metaphysics that leads back all its premises, its general conceptions and judgments to a supra-natural Principium Principiorum –examines those aspects of man’s life that one way or another bind him to a community.
+The traditional world-view – which is a world view based on metaphysics that leads back all its premises, and its general conceptions and judgments to a supra-natural Principium Principiorum –examines those aspects of man’s life that one way or another bind him to a community.

 The community in which man lives or may live may be collectivum sacrum (collectivum sacrale), when the Spirit “sacredly” influences the individual and the community that unites people.
 In most cases however the opposite comes forth: collectivum profanum.
 This means that people are integrated by an inner disposition that lacks sanctity – it’s even anti-sacred – and by an external orientation towards objectives without any transcendental perspective and goals focused only on one’s most basic biological life that starts with conception and ends with death.